Visual Studio images on Azure

 - LINQ to SQL Tools

-We use the following command line to install Visual Studio when building the images:
+The command line used to install Visual Studio when building the images is as follows:

 If the images don't include a Visual Studio feature that you require, provide feedback through the feedback tool in the upper-right corner of the page.